imthenachoman/How-To-Secure-A-Linux-Server/README.md

     Check `man sshd_config` for more details what these settings mean.

+1. SSH does not like duplicate contradicting settings.
+For example, if you have `ChallengeResponseAuthentication no` and then `ChallengeResponseAuthentication yes`, SSH will respect the first one and ignore the second.
+To avoid issues you will need to manually go through your `/etc/ssh/sshd_config` file and address any duplicate contradicting settings.
+(If anyone knows a way to programatically do this I would [love to hear how](#contacting-me).)

 1. Restart ssh:

     ``` bash
     sudo service sshd restart
     ```

+1. You can check verify the configurations worked with `sshd -T` and verify the output:

+    ``` bash
+    sudo sshd -T
+    ```

+    > ```
+    > port 22
+    > addressfamily any
+    > listenaddress [::]:22
+    > listenaddress 0.0.0.0:22
+    > usepam yes
+    > logingracetime 30
+    > x11displayoffset 10
+    > maxauthtries 2
+    > maxsessions 2
+    > clientaliveinterval 300
+    > clientalivecountmax 0
+    > streamlocalbindmask 0177
+    > permitrootlogin no
+    > ignorerhosts yes
+    > ignoreuserknownhosts no
+    > hostbasedauthentication no
+    > ...
+    > subsystem sftp internal-sftp -f AUTHPRIV -l INFO
+    > maxstartups 2:30:2
+    > permittunnel no
+    > ipqos lowdelay throughput
+    > rekeylimit 0 0
+    > permitopen any
+    > ```

 ([Table of Contents](#table-of-contents))